Comp211-FA24/lab-00/README.md

 Nothing is more contentious in programming than coding style.
 As you become a more senior programmer, others will expect you to follow good coding style.
 Your code should be neatly formatted (i.e., easy to read) and well-documented so that others can maintain code you wrote.

-Fortunately, there are tools you can use to ensure your code follows style conventions.
-One popular tool is [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html), which we will use and is installed in the container.
+Fortunately, there are tools you can use to automatically format your code.
+One popular tool is [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html), which we'll use and is installed in the container.

 We will use our custom `clang-format-all` command that formats all C files in a directory.

 ## Submit your assignment